 - 2 tbsp cold-pressed olive oil

 - Clean the cherry tomatoes, bell pepper, and lemon

 - Bring all the dry ingredients in a salad bowl

 - Add the olive oil with the vinegar

-- Squeeze the lemon and add the juice on the salad
+- Squeeze the lemon and add the juice to the salad

-- Add some salt, be careful as olives are generally salty
+- Add some salt, be careful as olives are generally salted

-- Using a big spoon, mix the salad gently
+- Using a big salad spoon, mix the quinoa salad gently

-- Thank you for rating and sharing this recipe.
+- Thank you for rating and sharing this quinoa salad recipe.
 My love to you.

-- You can make a batch of this salad in your weekly preparations
+- You can make a batch of this Mediterranean salad as your meal prep

 - It keeps well in the fridge for up to 4 days.